"Let he who has eyes..."

 Fair Question.

-NOTE: In the interest of full-disclosure, I have struggled with a diagnosis of depression for most of my life.
+with a diagnosis of depression for most of my life.

 degrootj@bellsouth.net